The Ultimate Long-Distance Moving Checklist (8 Weeks to Move-In)

 - Back up and secure electronics and important files

-- Withdraw any cash and prepare tips if you plan to tip
+- Withdraw cash and prepare tips if you plan to tip

 What happens on moving day?

-On moving day, focus on a clean hand-off so your movers can work quickly and nothing gets left behind.
+On moving day, focus on a clean hand-off so the crew can work quickly and nothing gets left behind.

 - Do a final walkthrough of every room, closet, and cupboard

-- Give your movers your contact number and the destination address
+- Give the crew your contact number and the destination address

 - Keep your survival kit, documents, and valuables with you